harshil-sahai/academic-website/content/home/projects.md

     tag: pub
   - name: Working Papers
     tag: wp
-  - name: In Progress
+  - name: In The Field
-    tag: ip
+    tag: if

 design:
   # Choose how many columns the section has.
 Valid values: '1' or '2'.